 The name “Arangam” literally means island in the Tamil language, which is called “Thiruvarangam” – which means the Respectful Island, because of the gracious presence of Lord Vishnu.

 Srirangam Ranganathar Temple is known to be the most important 108 Vaishnava Divya desams or Vishnu temples.
-The term “Divya” means “premium” and “Desam” means “place”.
+The term “Divya” means “divine brilliance” and “Desam” means “place”.

 Out of 108 Vaishnava Divya desams – Lord Vishnu temples 105 are located in India, one in Nepal, and two are historically located beyond earthly realms, one is the “Sri Vaikundam”, another one is the “Thiruparkadal” – which are the official abodes of Lord Sri Vishnu.
 It is believed that Tirupalkaddal is the ocean of milk and Paramapadham – the SriVaikundam is where Lord Narayana/Lord Mahavishnu presides.